samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

 > Run 55min Easy-Moderate, RPE6 and randomly insert 8x30s bursts of high speed,
-> RPE9 over the course of your run with at least a minute's recovery between
+> RPE9 over the course of your run with at least a minute of recovery between
 > each fluid, high-speed effort.